 Faisal bin Ismail was appointed to the Board as an Independent Non-Executive Director on 26 August 2011.
-Encik Faisal is currently the Chairman of the Board of Directors.
-He is also a member of the Board's Audit Committee, Board Risk Committee, Nomination Committee and Remuneration Committee of the Bank.
+He is a member of the Board's Audit Committee, Board Risk Committee, Nomination Committee and Remuneration Committee of the Bank.

 Encik Faisal is a Chartered Accountant (ICAEW) who trained and qualified with Touche Ross & Co. (now Deloitte Touche Tohmatsu) in London.
 He has more than 30 years experience in various industries including hotels, property investment and development, healthcare, power at top / senior management level.
 His experience included corporate, M&A, finance, tax planning, transformation and HR.
 He had exposure in a few countries including U.K., South Africa and Australia.
 He was an Executive Director in Landmarks Berhad, a listed hotels Group, and Group Managing Director of Pantai Holdings Berhad, a healthcare/ hospitals Group.
-He is currently working in Khazanah Group.

-CORPORATE GOVERNANCE STATEMENT FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2017 (CONTINUED)
+CORPORATE GOVERNANCE STATEMENT FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2018 (CONTINUED)